itzrossyo/Cryptosite-P2/README.md

 #### Footer / Chat bot

-The footer will contain essential key item the chat BOT in the right hand bottom cornor. also a copyright mark
+The footer will contain essential key item the chat BOT in the right hand bottom corner. also a copyright mark

 #### Home Page

-The homepage will provide a brief introduction to the website's purpose and feature key sections guiding users to explore further with the top 3 hotest coin.
+The homepage will provide a brief introduction to the website's purpose and feature key sections guiding users to explore further with the top 3 hot coin.

 #### Buy and sale